 To add decorative stripes to the can, cover the sections you wish to keep the original color by taping a strip of paper around the can.

 Apply a thin coat of the second color.
 Allow the paint to dry and apply a second thin coat.
 Let the paint dry completely before removing the paper and tape.
+Spray paint in a well-ventilated room or outside if possible.

 Using your wire cutters, trim the wire to create handles for the lantern.
 The length of wire needed will depend on the diameter of your cans and how low you want them to hang.
 In general, they should be between 1-foot to 2-feet long.